hanabi/hanabi.github.io/misc/Group_Meta_Progression.md

 #### Level 5 - Balance

-The group realizes that in order to continue to increase winrate and avoiding plateauing, the "efficiency" dial must be turned down.
+The group realizes that in order to continue to increase win-rate and avoiding plateauing, the "efficiency" dial must be turned down.
 If there is enough efficiency to win every game anyway, configuring things to be more efficient is not useful.
 Rather, it is more beneficial to "trade in" efficiency to mitigate "bottom-deck" losses.
 In the final stage, the group carefully balances efficiency with orchestrating safe discards.